tagtag

 If you've been injured in an accident or on the job, the attorneys of Hach & Rose, LLP have the knowledge, skills, and experience required to hold the party responsible for your injury accountable.

 At Hach & Rose, LLP, we believe no one should have to worry about whether they are adequately protected from the dangers of their work.
-Everyone should be able to work in a safe environment, regardless of the job they’re performing.
-But if your employer doesn’t take the necessary steps to protect you, where can you go?
+Everyone should be able to work in a safe environment, regardless of their job.
+But where can you go if your employer doesn’t take the necessary steps to protect you?
 What options do you have?
+Bricklayer asbestos exposure can result in life-threatening diseases decades after exposure.
+Nobody deserves to die for simply making a living.

 If you or someone you love suffered exposure to asbestos while working as a bricklayer or stonemason, consider speaking to the New York asbestos exposure attorneys at Hach & Rose, LLP about filing a personal injury claim or lawsuit for compensation.
 We have decades of legal experience that we can put to work for you and your family.
 Call us today at (212) 779-0057 for a free, confidential consultation, and let us determine whether you’re eligible.
 Don’t let an asbestos-related injury slow you down.
 Call Hach & Rose, LLP today.